Early detection (screening)

 Our final – and largest – project so far!

-This project is the required final validation of our screening-concept — and aims to enable future clinical use of a blood-based screening test.
+This project is the required final validation of our screening-concept — and aims to enable future clinical use of a screening test based on cancer-associated biomarkers in blood

 continue to assist in the current research project